8 Best Places to visit in Nicaragua (and 24 Fun Things to do!)

 Leon is one of Nicaragua’s larger cities.
 For that reason, it can often get a bad rep. However, Leon is actually a very interesting and fun place to visit in Nicaragua.

 Often Leon is one of the first or last places people visit as it sits close to the border with Honduras.
-For me, it was just that and after visiting Leon I headed off to cross the border from Nicaragua through Honduras and onto El Salvador.
+For me, it was just that and after visiting Leon I headed off to cross the border from Nicaragua and directly to EL Salvador and onto El Salvador.

 But Leon wasn’t just a stop-off location and I actually fell in love with the city for a few reasons.
 Of course, the main one was the sheer amount of amazing things to do such as the super famous Cerro Negro Volcano boarding (that can’t be missed.)
 However, the other was the inner cities beauty and charm.